 Operations are managed and monitored on a monthly basis by business area and company.
 Examination of projections for the current financial year and annual projections constitute an integral part of the management and monitoring process.

-Control measures at Group level are managed by the CFO and at business area level by the vice president of each business area.
-Control is implemented by controllers appointed for each business area, who together with management ensure that transactions are recorded expediently and efficiently in compliance with the separately issued Group guidelines concerning the substance of internal control and reporting.
+Control measures at Group level are managed by the Group Business Controller.
+Control is implemented by the Group Business Controller together with the management.
+Transactions are recorded expediently and efficiently in compliance with the separately issued Group guidelines concerning the substance of internal control and reporting.

 The objective of risk management is to identify, measure and manage risks which, if they materialise, could jeopardise the company’s operations and the achievement of its objectives or, on the other hand, present opportunities.

 Risk management is a part of ordinary business operations and the responsibility of all vice presidents and their staff.
-Responsibility for developing and implementing the Group’s risk management process and for coordinating risk management efforts rests with the CFO.
+Responsibility for developing and implementing the Group’s risk management process and for coordinating risk management efforts rests with the Group Business Controller.

 The perspective in risk management is comprehensive and the aim is to accomplish the all-encompassing survey and management of risks.
 Risks come under particular examination in the context of strategic planning, annual planning, and the planning of investments and projects.
-Vice presidents are tasked with reporting on risks.
+Head of the Departments are tasked with reporting on risks.

 The company has a separate risk management policy and risk assessment is carried out annually at both the operative and strategic level.